cabforum/servercert/docs/BR.md

                CAA 0 contactemail "domainowner@example.com"

 The contactemail property MAY be critical, if the domain owner does not want CAs who do not understand it to issue certificates for the domain.

+B.1.2.
+CAA contactphone Property

+SYNTAX: contactemail <rfc3966 Global Number>

+The CAA contactphone property takes a phone number as its parameter.
+The entire parameter value of the MUST be a valid Global Number as defined in RFC 3966 section 5.1.4, or it cannot be used.
+Global Numbers MUST have a preceding + and a country code and MAY contain visual separators.

+The following is an example where the holder of the domain specified the contact property using a phone number.

+$ORIGIN example.com.
+    CAA 0 contactphone "+1 (555) 123-4567"

+The contactphone property MAY be critical if the domain owner does not want CAs who do not understand it to issue certificates for the domain.

 B.2.
 DNS TXT Methods